-Records of General and Unit Specific HazCom training must be maintained by the supervisor and be readily available for inspection by OEHS.
-(See Appendix for Employee Training Record form)
+Records of Unit Specific HazCom training must be maintained by the supervisor and be readily available for inspection by OEHS.
+Records of general HazCom training are to be kept by OEHS either on Percipio or CITI, depending on the classification of the employee.